 We have encountered many folks who have come up to the Upper Thumb for their entire lives but never have seen these top ten sites.
 How many have you been to?
-Sightseeing in Michigan’s Thumb its worth checking these out and let us know if you have a “must-see” from the tip of the Thumb.
+Sightseeing in Michigan’s Thumb is worth checking out, and let us know if you have a “must-see” from the tip of the Thumb.

 Turnip Rock – Is a small geological formation.
-It is a limestone stack located in Lake Huron, in shallow water a few meters offshore, near the another notable formation called the Thumbnail.
-Both formations are at a small peninsula in Pointe Aux Barques Township which in turn is the extreme tip of The Thumb.
+It is a limestone stack located in Lake Huron, shallow water a few meters offshore, near another notable formation called the Thumbnail.
+Both formations are at a small peninsula in Pointe Aux Barques Township, which is the extreme tip of The Thumb.

 A dilapidated barn from the late 1800s, carefully taken apart piece by piece, has been rebuilt by Detroit artist Scott Hocking as a huge wooden ark.